-Are you looking for a way to track WPForms conversions using Google Analytics?
-By setting up form tracking in WordPress, you can get insights about how people interact with your forms.
+Are you trying to set up WPForms conversion tracking using Google Analytics?
+By setting up form tracking for WordPress, you can get insights about how people interact with your forms.

-And Google Analytics is the most powerful analytical tool to get the job done.
-But adding form conversion tracking isn’t that simple since Analytics doesn’t track forms automatically, and navigating Google Analytics can be a pretty technical task for beginners.
+Google Analytics is the most powerful analytical tool to get the job done.
+But, adding form conversion tracking isn’t that simple since Analytics doesn’t track forms automatically, and navigating Google Analytics can be a pretty technical task for beginners.

 Why Track WPForms Conversions?

-- Find Out Your Best Performing Forms – See which forms convert the best so you can replicate them across your website and improve the ones that aren’t getting submissions.
+- Find Your Best Performing Forms – See which forms are most popular, so you can replicate them across your website and improve the ones that aren’t getting submissions.

 How to Track WPForms in Google Analytics

-Google Analytics is a powerful analytical tool to have on your website.
-It helps you understand your visitors and how they use your website.
-Not only that, but you can track your marketing efforts to hone your strategy and grow your business faster.
+Google Analytics is a powerful analytics tool for every website owner.
+It helps you understand your visitors and how they interact with your website, and you can track your marketing efforts to hone your strategy and grow your business faster.

-But when it comes to WPForms or other types of forms on your website, you’ll have to manually set up custom events in Google Analytics.
-That’s because Analytics doesn’t track website forms automatically.
+But when it comes to WPForms or other types of forms on your website, you’ll have to manually set up custom events in Google Analytics since GA4 doesn’t track website forms by default.

-Now, creating custom events can be tricky and complex, especially for beginners.
-Not to mention, you’ll have to edit the tracking code, so Google Analytics can record your form conversions correctly.
+Creating custom events can be tricky and complex, especially for beginners.
+Not to mention, you’ll have to edit the tracking code so Google Analytics can record your form conversions correctly.
 All of this can make it a pretty time-consuming process.

 Step 1: Install and Activate ExactMetrics

 Once you’ve installed and activated the plugin, the next step is to connect it to Google Analytics.
-ExactMetrics offers a step by step wizard that helps you configure tracking on your website.
-And the best part, you don’t have to hire a developer to do the job.
+ExactMetrics offers a step-by-step wizard that helps you configure tracking on your website without touching any code.

 To install the addon, go to ExactMetrics » Addons and navigate to Forms.
 Hit the Install button and the addon will automatically activate on your website.

-If WPForms is already installed on your website, you’ll see a green tick mark under Form Tracking in ExactMetrics, and any new forms you create will automatically be tracked.
+If WPForms is already installed on your website, you’ll see a green tick mark under Forms Tracking in ExactMetrics, and any new forms you create will automatically be tracked.

-Now that you know how to track form submissions in Google Analytics, the next thing to do is view the report.
+Now that you know how to set up form submissions tracking, the next thing to do is view the report.
 With ExactMetrics, you don’t have to leave your website, as you can see how your WPForms are performing inside your WordPress dashboard.

-To view the report, go to ExactMetrics » Reports and then click on the Forms tab.
-The report will show you the number of impressions, conversions, and conversion rates for each form.
+To view the report, go to ExactMetrics » Reports and then click on the Forms tab at the top.
+The report will show you the number of impressions, conversions, and the conversion rate for each form on your site.

-And if you click the View Full Forms Report button at the bottom, you’ll be taken to the Google Analytics Events page.
-Here you can view all your events, including form tracking.
+If you click the View Full Forms Report button at the bottom, you’ll be taken to the GA4 event report for your new form submission event, which is called generate_lead.

 And that’s it!